 Chemotherapy and Fertility

-Loss of fertility also depends on the size of the follicle pool (or number of oocytes) before chemotherapy.
-Given that this number lowers with age, the older the woman, the higher the risk of infertility becomes, because there are less oocytes to begin with.
-There is no way to know for certain how many oocytes a woman has at any point in life, but some tests can estimate this number.
-Age can act as a guideline, but it is not an exact science.
-(See assessment of ovarian function below).
+Loss of fertility also depends on the size of the follicle pool (or the number of oocytes) before chemotherapy.
+Since this number lowers with age, the older you are, the higher your risk of infertility becomes because there are fewer oocytes to begin with.
+There is no way to know for certain how many oocytes you have at any point in life, but some tests can guess this number.
+Age can act as a guideline, but it is not exact (see assessment of ovarian function below).

 Many studies look at when the menstrual cycle restarts as a predictor of fertility.
-Pregnancy can not happen without the return of a woman's period.
-But, the return of periods does not necessarily mean you can get pregnant.
+Pregnancy cannot happen without the return of a woman's period.
+However, the return of periods does not always mean you can get pregnant.
 Women who get their period back after therapy are still at risk of starting menopause earlier than women who did not have chemotherapy or radiation.

-Treatments used to prepare for stem cell and bone marrow transplant are likely to cause infertility in women.
+Treatments used to prepare for stem cell and bone marrow transplants are likely to cause infertility in women.
 Transplant regimens using busulfan and/or cyclophosphamide are more toxic to a woman's fertility than those using melphalan.
 Studies have found that girls treated for childhood cancers before puberty have a good chance of regaining ovarian function.

 Radiation Therapy and Fertility